Achalasia and Esophageal Motility Disorders

 The other type of treatment that is performed under endoscopic guidance is botulinum toxin, or Botox, injection.
 This toxin paralyzes the muscles of the valve between the esophagus and stomach, permitting food to pass from the esophagus into the stomach.
 Over 60% of people who have this therapy get substantial relief of symptoms for at least one year.

-It should be understood that, since physicians don't know the underlying cause for achalasia, it's not possible to restore the function of the esophagus completely to normal.
+It should be understood that, since physicians don't know the underlying cause for achalasia, it's not possible to restore the function of the esophagus completely.
 Most patients will have some residual symptoms after successful therapy but should be able to carry on a nearly normal lifestyle.

 Most esophageal motility disorders don't require specific therapy.
 When symptoms are particularly bothersome, some patients are treated with drugs that relax the muscles of the esophagus, helping to decrease the discoordinated activity.
 Rarely, surgery is necessary to cut the muscles that are causing symptoms.
 In some patients the discoordinated activity is thought to be due to irritation of the lining of the esophagus by stomach acid, and treatment of acid reflux is appropriate.